Skip to content

 Can I export chord charts for my own practice sheets?

 Yes.
-Every chord view has an export button that produces either a PDF (good for printing) or a square PNG image (good for sharing on Instagram or in messages).
+Every chord view has an export button that produces either a PDF (good for printing) or a square PNG image (good for sharing).
 The export includes the chord name, common aliases, the formula, the notes spelled out, the intervals from the root, a short description and the fingering chart.
 Teachers use this to build per-student handouts in a few minutes.

 The app is free – how is it funded?